Help us create a better website experience with your feedback.

 Shyam KurupInstructor, MathematicsC167847firstname.lastname@example.org

 Education: B.S., University of Illinois at Urbana-Champaign; M.S., DePaul University; M.S., Roosevelt University.

 Teaching full time at CLC since: 2012; previously taught as a CLC adjunct; also taught at Elgin and Kankakee Community Colleges and was a teaching assistant at the University of Illinois.

-Education: B.S. and M.S., University of Illinois at Urbana-Champaign; currently is working on a Ph.D. from the Illinois Institute of Technology.
+Education: B.S. and M.S., University of Illinois at Urbana-Champaign; Ph.D., Illinois Institute of Technology.

 Annette NehringInstructor, MathematicsC166847firstname.lastname@example.org